cberube9113/King-Pine/README.md

 - Added POST for /search action, which is called when a user enters a search query.
 - Added GET for /:user path, which is used in search function.
 - Added GET for /follow/:user path, which is used to follow/unfollow a user.
+- Added GET for /spec, which redirects to the functional spec in docs and displays/downloads the PDF of it.

 #### chirps.js
 - Created function (newChirp) to add a new Chirp to the database and its corresponding export function (addChirp).